shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 We can also see that our function is using about 2MB of memory to carry out this process.

 So how did our `MATLAB` and `python` code perform for the same size array?
 Well if you remember, both were woefully slow in the for-loop but using the vectorised approach both were in the region of 800-900 μs.
-Straight out of the box,`Julia` outperforms both by a noticeable margin (20% or more) with little thought and zero optimisation.
+Straight out of the box `Julia` outperforms both by a noticeable margin (20% or more) with little thought and zero optimisation required.
 I'm already beginning to see a case for switching to using `Julia`...

 But what about my initial `Julia` code?
-Can it be optimised like for `MATLAB` and `python`?
+Can it be optimised like we did for `MATLAB` and `python`?
 What about all those memory allocations - do they make any difference to speed?
 Let's have a look at a few more possible options and see if there is a bit more performance to be gained.

 Here's the first attempt.